SupeemAFK/bookinfo/README.md

-# Bookinfo Application for Worksho
+# Bookinfo Application for Workshop

 This is a way to run app with docker compose it use nginx as ingress to control traffic for each services.